oriches/Simple.Wpf.Themes/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/phsoyw14q1iykvdq/branch/master?svg=true)](https://ci.appveyor.com/project/oriches/simple-wpf-themes)

+Supported versions:

+	.NET Framework 4.8 and higher,
+	.Net Core 3.1 and higher,

 As with all my 'important' stuff it builds using the amazing [AppVeyor](https://ci.appveyor.com/project/oriches/simple-wpf-themes).

 A simple theme manager with optional UI user control for use in an WPF application - all you need is a set of URIs for the resource dictionaries you want to use as the themes for the application.